farkasmate/vm/quickstart.md

 #### OPTIONAL configuration

-My personal recommendation is not to use AuFS - the default storage driver.
+My personal recommendation is not to use AuFS - the default storage driver - or devicemapper.
 You can read the details [here][storage_drivers].

-Devicemapper is a simple alternative if you're already using and comfortable with LVM.
+Use overlay2.

 Add the following into `/etc/docker/daemon.json`:

     {
-      "storage-driver": "devicemapper"
+      "storage-driver": "overlay2"
     }

 Restart the docker service.